 - Ability to lift a minimum of 50 pounds repetitively

-- Ability to work overtime, call back duty, and standby with thirty-minute response time.
+- Ability to work overtime, call back duty, and standby with forty five-minute response time.

 Licenses and/or Certificates: